adambard/learnxinyminutes-docs/julia.html.markdown

 tup[1:2]  # => (1,2)
 in(2, tup)  # => true

-# You can unpack tuples into variables
+# You can unpack tuples into variables.
-a, b, c = (1, 2, 3)  # => (1,2,3)  # a is now 1, b is now 2 and c is now 3
+a, b, c = (1, 2, 3)  # => (1,2,3)  # a is now 1, b is now 2 and c is now 3.

-# Tuples are created even if you leave out the parentheses
+# Tuples are created even if you leave out the parentheses.
 d, e, f = 4, 5, 6  # => (4,5,6)

-# A 1-element tuple is distinct from the value it contains
+# A 1-element tuple is distinct from the value it contains.
 (1,) == 1  # => false
 (1) == 1  # => true

-# Look how easy it is to swap two values
+# Look how easy it is to swap two values.
-e, d = d, e  # => (5,4)  # d is now 5 and e is now 4
+e, d = d, e  # => (5,4)  # d is now 5 and e is now 4.

-# Dictionaries store mappings
+# Dictionaries store mappings.
 empty_dict = Dict()  # => Dict{Any,Any}()

-# You can create a dictionary using a literal
+# You can create a dictionary using a literal.
 filled_dict = Dict("one" => 1, "two" => 2, "three" => 3)
 # => Dict{String,Int64}

 # Look up values with []
 filled_dict["one"]  # => 1

-# Get all keys
+# Get all keys.
 keys(filled_dict)
 # => Base.KeySet for a Dict{String,Int64} with 3 entries.
 Keys:
 # "two", "one", "three"
-# Note - dictionary keys are not sorted or in the order you inserted them.
+# Note, dictionary keys are not sorted or in the order you inserted them.

-# Get all values
+# Get all values.
 values(filled_dict)
 # => Base.ValueIterator{Dict{String,Int64}} with 3 entries.
 Values: 2, 1, 3
-# Note - Same as above regarding key ordering.
+# Note, same as above regarding key ordering.

-# Check for existence of keys in a dictionary with in, haskey
+# Check for existence of keys in a dictionary with in, haskey.
 in(("one" => 1), filled_dict)  # => true
 in(("two" => 3), filled_dict)  # => false
 haskey(filled_dict, "one")     # => true
 haskey(filled_dict, 1)         # => false

-# Trying to look up a non-existent key will raise an error
+# Trying to look up a non-existent key will raise an error.
 try
     filled_dict["four"]  # => KeyError: key "four" not found
 catch e
     println(e)
 end

-# Use the get method to avoid that error by providing a default value
+# Use the get method to avoid that error by providing a default value.
 # get(dictionary, key, default_value)
 get(filled_dict, "one", 4)   # => 1
 get(filled_dict, "four", 4)  # => 4

-# Use Sets to represent collections of unordered, unique values
+# Use Sets to represent collections of unordered, unique values.
 empty_set = Set()  # => Set{Any}()
 # Initialize a set with values
 filled_set = Set([1, 2, 2, 3, 4])  # => Set([4, 2, 3, 1])

-# Add more values to a set
+# Add more values to a set.
 push!(filled_set, 5)  # => Set([4, 2, 3, 5, 1])

-# Check if the values are in the set
+# Check if the values are in the set.
 in(2, filled_set)  # => true
 in(10, filled_set)  # => false